Affiliate links on Android Authority may earn us a commission. Learn more.

 From your phone:

-4. Scroll down to Start Android Auto automatically.
+- Tap on Start Android Auto automatically.

-5. Tap the box and select If used on the last drive.
+- Hit If used the last drive.

-7. Reboot your phone.
+- Restart your phone.

 From your car:

 There’s an alternative practical solution — don’t use the data port in your car.
-Usually, a car has a USB port specifically for Android Auto, but other ports in the car usually offer charge-only functionality.
+Usually, a car has a USB port specifically for Android Auto, but other ports in the car typically offer charge-only functionality.
 You can also get a car charger that plugs into the 12V port in your car and bypass the data port entirely.

 FAQs